Why Version Control Should Be Implemented in Your PCB Design Software

 If you have ever explored the world of PCB version source control you know there are many solution providers to choose from including Git, Subversion, Mercurial and more.
 Some are more established than others, but most offer the same set of core features and provide the benefits listed above.
 Here’s the issue, the majority were originally designed for the software world, and aren’t great for hardware design programs.

-In the software world, you can simply add and remove files from a ‘repository’, or repo.
+In the software world, you can simply add and remove files from a repository, or "repo."
 Once a file is added to the repo any changes to it have to be checked in, or ‘committed’.
-As expected, these repos are generally not well suited for managing the contents of PCB or CAD files since they are primarily made for software.
-That being said, there are people out there making repos for PCB design.
+As expected, these repository setups are generally not well suited for managing the contents of PCB or CAD files since they are primarily made for software.

 If you’re like me and want to keep things easy, the simplest and most effective option is to choose PCB design software that comes with integrated version control.
 This will save you the time of having to bodge your way through ill-suited version control.
 PCB software, such as Altium Designer®, integrate version control into their software, which makes it easy enough for a mechanical engineer to use.
 Out of the box, it supports Subversion, CVS and other systems that provide the standard Microsoft SCC interface.
 Honestly, I need all the help I can get, so I’ve also started using Altium Vault® .
 My original designs might be long gone, but hey, at least my components are up-to-date!

-PCB version control is like insurance, you don’t know you need it until you need it.
-If I had been using PCB design software with integrated version control, then I would not be in my current situation.
-On that note, consider this rant done, I need to go rebuild my design.
+PCB version control is like insuranc--you don’t know you need it until you need it.
+If I had been using PCB design software with PCB version control, then I would not be in my current situation.